orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Let's take logic gates as an example? - and maybe logic with different equiv func? - Like switching between true/false on each check?

 // TODO: Compiles to a sequence of traversal checks?, and setting ops?, and arbitrary many of them make up a program.

 ---

-add = and ... different perspective?
-`.add` on vertices -> equiv initial from one side, terminal from other side.
 ## Modelling Unknowns
 - [ ]
 	  - Unknowns not yet verified with proposed consequences for either option?